-In 2014, Rand recognized approximately \$7.2 million of net realized gains before income taxes from the sale of shares of three portfolio companies, the shutdown of one business and other adjustments of prior realized gains and losses.
-In addition, as of December 31, 2014, Rand had recorded unrealized depreciation under the Profit Sharing Plan on three portfolio investments in the amount of \$1.0 million.
-For the Profit Sharing Plan year 2014, a total of \$846,010 was payable to the named NEOs, which is expected to be substantially paid in 2015 following the receipt of proceeds from realized gains and the remainder following release of funds from related escrows in 2016.
+In 2015, Rand recognized approximately \$42,000 of net realized loss before income taxes from the sale of shares of one portfolio company, the shutdown of one business and other adjustments of prior realized gains and losses.
+In addition, as of December 31, 2015, Rand had recorded unrealized depreciation under the Profit Sharing Plan on eight portfolio investments in the amount of \$2.7 million.
+Approximately \$182,000 of accrued Profit Sharing payments, associated with years prior to 2015, is expected to be paid following release of funds from related escrows in 2016.
+No payment will be accrued nor paid in 2016 for the 2015 results on the Profit Sharing Plan.